ITV Schools

 ITV Schools (full name: Independent Television for Schools and Colleges) was the educational television service set up in 1957 by the Independent Television Authority, broadcasting learning programmes for children ages 5 to 18 across ITV-affiliated stations.
 It was an example of public service broadcasting on a commercial television network (as opposed to the public BBC and their service BBC Schools).

 ITV moved its schools programming to Channel 4 and S4C in autumn 1987 although ITV continued to produce programmes and the service continued to use the ITV name for another six years.
-The last ITV Schools programme on Channel 4 aired on Monday 28 June 1993; Channel 4 continued to produce their own schools programmes for many years afterwards.
+The final block of programmes under the ITV Schools banner were aired on Monday 28 June 1993; Channel 4 then took over production after the summer break, rebranding the block as Channel 4 Schools in September 1993 and later 4Learning, before finally discontinuing the service in 2009.